 - 7.1.
 A DHA licensed consultant nephrologist with minimum 5 years' experience in dialysis, shall be nominated as medical director of the dialysis unit. - 7.1.1.
 The medical director shall be responsible for overall management of the patients receiving renal dialysis services. - 7.2.
 The RDU shall have one (1) nephrologist on call per shift to address renal dialysis patients' requirements. - 7.3.
 Maintain an adequate staff ratio of nephrologist to patient, ensuring that adequate medical supervision and care are provided to meet the unique needs of renal dialysis patients. - 7.4.
-Health facilities providing paediatric renal dialysis services shall have at least one (1)

-DHA licensed paediatric nephrologist present.
+Health facilities providing paediatric renal dialysis services shall have at least one (1) DHA licensed paediatric nephrologist present.

 - 7.4.1.
 The paediatric nephrologist must be present physically in presence of non-stable paediatric patients. - 7.5.
 In emergency situations, the attending nephrologist shall ensure the correct measures are taken for renal dialysis patients to be referred for emergency management. - 7.6.
-All nurses in-charge must be either a DHA licensed Dialysis Nurse or registered nurse (RN) with adequate nephrology training and have a minimum of two (2) years' experience in renal dialysis services. - 7.7.
+All nurses in-charge must be either a DHA registered nurse (RN) with adequate nephrology training and have a minimum of two (2) years' experience in renal dialysis services. - 7.7.
 All nurses working in the dialysis unit must have adequate nephrology training and a minimum of six (6) months training or experience in dialysis. - 7.8.
 The RN shall have appropriate training in handling resuscitation equipment and dealing with cardiac emergencies. - 7.8.1.
 All nursing staff shall undergo formal training in certified basic life support (BLS) training that should be up to date and available. - 7.9.
 Ratio of trained RNs to dialysis patients should be 1:4. - 7.10.
 The attending RN is responsible for general check-up of the patient which includes: - 7.10.1.
 Vital statistics, and vascular access examination. - 7.10.2.
-Maintaining the initial assessment in the medical records. - 7.11.
-Renal dialysis technologists and technicians must be DHA licensed and trained in the following: - 7.11.1.
+Maintaining the initial assessment in the medical records. - 7.10.3.
+Monitor patients during treatments. - 7.10.4.
+Manage complications. - 7.10.5.
+Educate patients and their families about the dialysis process and care. - 7.11.
+Renal dialysis technologists and technicians must be DHA licensed and trained in the following:

+- 7.11.1.
 Dialysis water practices. - 7.11.2.
-Fundamentals of renal anatomy and physiology.
+Fundamentals of renal anatomy and physiology. - 7.11.3.

-- 7.11.3.
 Principles of dialysis. - 7.11.4.
 Water quality, water treatment, and water distribution. - 7.11.5.
 The dialysis machine: connectivity and upkeep of machines. - 7.11.6.
 Basics of vascular access. - 7.11.7.
 Dialyzers and tubes cleaning, and preservation. - 7.11.8.
 Anticoagulation. - 7.11.9.
 Dialysate: composition and ingredients. - 7.11.10.
 Common complications of dialysis: How to manage them at bedside. - 7.11.11.
 Basic evaluation of patient before, during and after dialysis. - 7.11.12.
 Infection control and safety. - 7.11.13.
 Dialyzer reprocessing. - 7.11.14.
 Cannulation (vascular access). - 7.11.15.
 Universal precautions for prevention of transmission of infections. - 7.11.16.
 Basics of peritoneal dialysis. - 7.12.
-Renal dialysis technologists and technicians shall refer to PQR for qualification, experience and roles. - 7.13.
-Renal dialysis technologists / technicians must monitor and supervise the dialysis machine at all times and must be able to handle any complications related to the machine. - 7.14.
-The ratio of renal dialysis technologists / technicians to the dialysis patients should be 1:2.
+A dialysis technologist/technician shall be assigned during the treatment to handle dialysis machines maintenance and should be able to manage any complications related to the machine. - 7.13.
+Patient care is the responsibility of the dialysis nurse with a ratio of 1:4.